katzur/story-sparks/TESTING.md

 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/example-issue.png">
 </details>

 After further research it turned out that this information is based on the SITE_ID value declaired in settings.py.
-In the Django admin panel under the Sites section example.com was the only site decaired.
+In the Django admin panel under the Sites section example.com was the only site declared.
 There were two solutions to this issue:
 * edit example.com to any other domain name and display name
 * add a new site with different set of information regarding domain and display name.
 Then SITE_ID would need th be switched accordingly, e.g. SITE_ID = 2.